How many Fourier coefficients are needed?: Point masses on

 Here the existing results do not seem to be final.
-In the special case where all $x_j$ are different or all $y_j$ are different the problem is solved using the one-dimensional theory with $O(N)$ Fourier coefficients, namely by using the Fourier coefficients at the locations $(m, 0)$ and $(m, 1)$, with $m=0, 1, \ldots, N$, assuming all $x_j$ are different (we generalize this in Theorem \ref{th:max-k}).
-In the general case and without imposing any restrictions on the locations $u_j$, it has only been known until this work how to recover $\mu$ using $O(N^2)$ Fourier coefficients \cite[Section \MakeUppercase{\romannumeral 3}.C]{maravic2004exact}.
+In the special case where all $u_{j1}$ are different (or equivalently all $u_{jk}$ for a fixed $k=1,\ldots,d$) the problem is solved using the one-dimensional theory with $O(dN)$ Fourier coefficients, namely by using the Fourier coefficients at the locations $(m, \epsilon_2,\dots,\epsilon_d)$ with $m=0, 1, \ldots, N$ and $\epsilon_j\in\Set{0,1}$, assuming all $u_{j1}$ are different (we generalize this in Theorem \ref{th:max-k}).
+In the general case and without imposing any restrictions on the locations $u_j$, it has only been known until this work how to recover $\mu$ using $O(N^2)$ Fourier coefficients \cite[Section \MakeUppercase{\romannumeral 3}.C]{maravic2004exact} in the two dimensional case and using $O(N^2\log^{2d-2}N)$ coefficients in the general case \cite{sauer2018prony}.

-If one allows for the collection of Fourier coefficients used to depend on the data then one can recover the parameters with $O(N)$ Fourier coefficients \cite{plonka2013many}.
-It was conjectured in \cite{plonka2013many} that recovery of the parameters in this problem is always possible with $O(N)$ Fourier coefficients which do not depend on the data and are on four predetermined lines.
+If one allows for the collection of Fourier coefficients used to depend on the data then one can recover the parameters with $O(N)$ Fourier coefficients, see \cite{plonka2013many} for the case $d=2$ and \cite{cuyt2018multivariate} for arbitrary $d$.
+It was conjectured in \cite{plonka2013many} that recovery of the parameters in this problem with $d=2$ is always possible with $O(N)$ Fourier coefficients which do not depend on the data and are on four predetermined lines.
 This conjecture was disproved in \cite{diederichs2015parameter} but the possibility remains that some more general set of $O(N)$ Fourier coefficients suffices.
 (In Theorem \ref{th:NlogN} we show that $O(N \log N)$ Fourier coefficients suffice.)
+For the general $d$ dimensional case it was shown in \cite{griesmaier2017multifrequency} that taking a total of $O(N^2)$ samples on scattered line allows for a reconstruction.

-\begin{definition} Suppose $\Omega \subseteq \ZZ^2$ and $k=1,2,3,\ldots$.
-We call $\Omega$ \underline{$k$-interpolating} if whenever $u_1,\ldots,u_{\ell} \in \TT^2$, $\ell\le k$, are distinct and $d_1, \ldots, d_{\ell} \in \CC$ we can find coefficients $c_\omega$, $\omega\in\Omega$, such that
+\begin{definition} Suppose $\Omega \subseteq \ZZ^d$ and $k=1,2,3,\ldots$.
+We call $\Omega$ \underline{$k$-interpolating} if whenever $u_1,\ldots,u_{\ell} \in \TT^d$, $\ell\le k$, are distinct and $d_1, \ldots, d_{\ell} \in \CC$ we can find coefficients $c_\omega$, $\omega\in\Omega$, such that

-We call $\Omega$ \underline{$k$-sufficient} if we can recover any measure $\mu = \sum_{j=1}^{\ell} c_j \delta_{u_j}$, $\ell\le k$, (with unknown $c_j\in\CC\setminus\Set{0}$, unknown and distinct $u_j\in\TT^2$) from its Fourier coefficients at $\Omega$
+We call $\Omega$ \underline{$k$-sufficient} if we can recover any measure $\mu = \sum_{j=1}^{\ell} c_j \delta_{u_j}$, $\ell\le k$, (with unknown $c_j\in\CC\setminus\Set{0}$, unknown and distinct $u_j\in\TT^d$) from its Fourier coefficients at $\Omega$